 Timecamp – Which software with Kanban Board is worth using?

-With all tools, make sure the tool you use suits your business needs and it’s useable for your team.
-See also our blog ‘Here’s the Project – Where Do I start?’ for more ideas for moving a project forward.
+With all tools and software, make sure you trial at least 3 products to compare functionality and price, ensure that it is fit for purpose, suits your team and is compatible, and can integrate with your other systems.
+See also ‘Here’s the Project – Where Do I start?’ for more ideas for moving a project forward.